pkurremula/cloud-recipes/terraform/gcp/network/simple-vpc/README.md

 A simple recipe for creating a VPC in GCP.

+This recipe produces the following resources and functions:

+* A simple custom VPC with default values.

 **NOTE: This creates a resource in GCP after running `terraform apply`.
 Don't forget to remove the resource by running `terraform destroy` after you are done.**

 ## Setup

-1. Create a `terraform.tfvars` and enter the pertinent values.
+1. Create a `terraform.tfvars` and enter the pertinent values, including the project id.

    ```bash
    $ vi terraform.tfvars